dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 EasyEDA supports four shapes: `Round` , `Rectangular` , `OVAL` and `POLYGON`.

 -	`OVAL` PAD will give your more space.
-  -`POLYGON` PAD will let you to create some strange pad.
+-	`POLYGON` PAD will let you to create some strange pad.

 Like in the image below, you can edit the PADs points when you select a `POLYGON` PAD
 ![](./images/145_PCBLibs_NewPadShape.png)